Panevnyk/SwipeVC/Readme.md

 tabBarItem.titleViewAnimators = [SomeCustomAnimator()]
 ```

-You can you movable line view in your tabBar.
+For use movable line view you should set "defaultTabBar.movableView.isHidden = false".

-#### SVCMovableView example:
+You can customize your  movableView (width, height, bouncing, attach).

 ```swift
 func tabBarInjection() {